-Our youngest congregants are introduced to the festive nature of Shabbat at this special service and program where story telling, singing and child participation are the focus.
-This short service is geared to children 8 and younger.
-Tikvah Tots programs are held on selected Friday evenings beginning at 5:45 p.m.
+Our youngest congregants are introduced to the festive nature of Shabbat at this special service and program where storytelling, singing, and child participation are the focus.
+This short service is geared to children ages 8 and younger.
+Tikvah Tots programs are held on select Friday evenings.

-Religious school students in grades 3-6 lead the congregation in prayer during these services held four times during the religious school year.
+Religious school students in grades 3-6 lead the congregation in prayer during these services, which happen four times during the religious school year.
 Through readings, teachings, and songs led by the students, this service reflects the youthful vision and spirit of Shabbat.
-The Shiranotes (youth choir) also perform at these services.
+Shir Chadash (teen choir) also perform at these services.

 Saturday Morning Services

-Shabbat Morning Services are held on dates designated for our B’nai Mitzvah students and are open the congregation.
-Shabbat services begin at 10:30 a.m. and are led by both the Rabbi and B’nai Mitzvah.
-Check the calendar for upcoming service dates.
+Shabbat Morning Services are held on dates designated for our B’nai Mitzvah students and are open to the congregation.

 Library Minyan & Torah Study